fiberseq/fiberseq.github.io/src/quick-start.md

 ### Validate your Fiber-seq BAM file

 We have a quick validation tool which can test your BAM file for the desired Fiber-seq features.
-At this point you should have m6A and nucleosome calls.
+At this point you should have m6A calls, nucleosome calls, and aligned reads (phasing is optional).

 ```bash
 ft validate output.fiberseq.bam